 To Serve

-- 2 leaves cabbage (cut into julienned strips)
+- 2 leaves green cabbage (cut into julienned strips)

 - pickled red ginger (beni shoga or kizami beni shoga)